 A little bit of history

-Manor Farm was bought by Gill and Fiona’s Grandfather in August 1918, when he left the army, after spending 4 years in the trenches of the Western Front.
+Manor Farm was bought by Gill and Fiona’s grandfather in August 1918, when he left the army, after spending 4 years in the trenches of the Western Front.

 We also grow 20 acres of sugar beet, which is a root crop similar to a turnip.
 The root contains approximately 18% sugar.
 It is grown on a contract to British Sugar and we produce around 600 tonnes of beet per year.

-Cows – We have 20 suckler cows (cows that rear their calves).
-These are mainly Red Poll, which is a dual purpose breed (milk/meat).
+We have a herd of 24 suckler cows (cows that rear their calves).
+These are mainly Red Poll which is a dual purpose breed (milk/meat) originally bred in Norfolk and Suffolk.
 They do well on a low input, grass based production system.
 They spend all year outside and are fed on hay during the winter.

 We also have some Aberdeen Angus and a few other crossbred cows as well.
 Rosie, pictured, is an Aberdeen Angus/Limousin cross.

 All cows are put to a Simmental bull to produce meaty calves.
 The calves are sold at approximately 2 years old and, like the lamb, the beef is distributed to local butchers.

 - Tilly, Winnie, Jaffa, Torro, Ruby and Coco, the dogs.

 - Maisie, Daisy, Uno, Lottie and Ludo the pygmy goats.

 - Mini and Mabel the kunekune pigs.